cesparza2022/als-mirna-oxidation-pipeline/HALLAZGOS_REVISION_PERFECCIONISTA.md

 ### **Issues identified and fixed:**

-1. **Referencias inconsistentes entre documentos:**
+1. **Referencias inconsistentes between documents:**
    - ❌ `CHANGELOG.md` mentioned "PROBLEMAS_CRITICOS_COHESION.md" but the actual file is "ESTADO_PROBLEMAS_CRITICOS.md"
    - ❌ `RELEASE_NOTES_v1.0.1.md` mentioned "PROBLEMAS_CRITICOS_COHESION.md" but the actual file is "ESTADO_PROBLEMAS_CRITICOS.md"
    - ✅ Fixed all references to "ESTADO_PROBLEMAS_CRITICOS.md" in `CHANGELOG.md` and `RELEASE_NOTES_v1.0.1.md`

-2. **Documentación missing in README.md:**
+2. **DOCUMENTATION missing in README.md:**
-   - ❌ `README.md` no mentioned "HALLAZGOS_REVISION_PERFECCIONISTA.md" in the section from documentación
+   - ❌ `README.md` DID NOT mention "HALLAZGOS_REVISION_PERFECCIONISTA.md" in the section from DOCUMENTATION
-   - ❌ `README.md` no mentioned the mejoras massive from the perfectionist review in "Latest Changes"
+   - ❌ `README.md` DID NOT mention the improvements massive from the perfectionist review in "Latest Changes"
    - ✅ Added reference to "HALLAZGOS_REVISION_PERFECCIONISTA.md" in the section "Release Information"
    - ✅ Added section "Major Refactoring (Perfectionist Review)" in "Latest Changes" with details of the improvements

-3. **Consistency from versions:**
+3. **Version consistency:**
    - ✅ Verified that all version references are consistent (v1.0.1)
    - ✅ Verified that all dates are consistent (2025-01-21)

 **Files modified:**
-- `CHANGELOG.md`: Fixed referencia from "PROBLEMAS_CRITICOS_COHESION.md" to "ESTADO_PROBLEMAS_CRITICOS.md"
+- `CHANGELOG.md`: Fixed reference from "PROBLEMAS_CRITICOS_COHESION.md" to "ESTADO_PROBLEMAS_CRITICOS.md"
-- `RELEASE_NOTES_v1.0.1.md`: Fixed referencia from "PROBLEMAS_CRITICOS_COHESION.md" to "ESTADO_PROBLEMAS_CRITICOS.md"
+- `RELEASE_NOTES_v1.0.1.md`: Fixed reference from "PROBLEMAS_CRITICOS_COHESION.md" to "ESTADO_PROBLEMAS_CRITICOS.md"
 - `README.md`: Added reference to "HALLAZGOS_REVISION_PERFECCIONISTA.md" and section detailed from "Major Refactoring (Perfectionist Review)"
-- `HALLAZGOS_REVISION_PERFECCIONISTA.md`: Updated status to "PHASE 3.4 completada" and added section documenting the corrections
+- `HALLAZGOS_REVISION_PERFECCIONISTA.md`: Updated status to "PHASE 3.4 completed" and Added section documenting the corrections

 **Impact:**
 - ✅ All cross-references between documents are consistent
-- ✅ `README.md` ahora documenta completely the mejoras from the perfectionist review
+- ✅ `README.md` ahora documenta completely the improvements from the perfectionist review
 - ✅ All technical documents are correctly referenced
 - ✅ Users can easily find all relevant documentation

-**Next step:** PHASE 4 - Verification integrated (code, graphics, documentación)
+**Next step:** PHASE 4 - Integrated verification (code, graphics, DOCUMENTATION)

 ---